collocations.org

 a room with a breathtaking view across the bay

-VERB + VIEW
+VERB + view

-afford, boast, enjoy, give, have
+afford, boast, command, enjoy, give, have, offer, provide

-Most rooms enjoy panoramic views of the sea. | The large windows give fine views of the surrounding countryside.
+The large windows give fine views of the surrounding countryside.

 admire, enjoy